carotopia/React-Movie-App/README.md

 # React-Movie-App
 Movie Day!

-A super simple React App, for looking for movies, shows movie image and the name it was premiered
+A super simple React App, for searching for movies, shows movie image and the year it was premiered